 Chore Pay Rate Calculator

-Calculate a fair allowance or pay rate for children's chores based on age, difficulty, and how often the chore is done.
+Calculate a fair weekly allowance or per-chore pay rate for children based on age, task difficulty, and frequency.

 Suggested Chore Pay